dennisgsmith/devcontainer-debugger/README.md

 ## Preface

-You're developing a Docker application (with one container or many) and troubleshooting some code.
-Nothing obvious stands out as a bug, but there's one hidden in there somewhere.
-You go to debug your application and find that you don't have permissions to do so.
+You're developing an application in a Docker container and troubleshooting some code.
+You go to open your integrated debugger, only to find that you don't have permissions to do so.
 This is a problem I've faced on machines where I lack superuser privileges.
 While this is an annoyance, the security concerns are well-founded.
 So how do we get around this?

 ### Everything is remote (the workaround)

-We may not have `sudo` access by default on our local machine, but we do in a container!
+You may not have `sudo` access by default on your local machine--but you do in a container.
 Developing remotely via SSH is nothing new, and Microsoft has even developed an open [devcontainer spec](https://containers.dev/) which can be followed for remote development.
 Alright, I'll cut to the chase.
 You probably already know why you need this.

 ## Setup